Li Ye (mathematician)

-Li Ye (李冶 (Li Yeh); 1192–1279), born Li Zhi (李治), courtesy name Li Jingzhai (李敬斋), was a Chinese scientist and writer who published and improved the tian yuan shu method for solving polynomial equations of one variable.
+Li Ye (李冶 (Li Yeh); 1192–1279), born Li Zhi (李治), courtesy name Li Jingzhai (李敬斋), was a Chinese mathematician, politician, and writer who published and improved the tian yuan shu method for solving polynomial equations of one variable.
 Along with the 4th-century Chinese astronomer Yu Xi, Li Ye proposed the idea of a spherical Earth instead of a flat one before the advances of European science in the 17th century.